Artemonim/SeelockWatcher/Readme.md

 ## Features

 -   Automatically connects to the device and mounts it as a drive.
+-   Forces a device date/time sync before mounting the USB disk.
 -   Finds all video files on the device.
 -   Converts videos to 720p MP4 (H.264/H.265) to save space.
 -   Automatically detects the best available hardware encoder (NVIDIA NVENC, AMD AMF, Intel QSV) for maximum speed.
 -   Copies non-video files to fully preserve the folder structure from the device.
 -   Deletes original files after conversion (configurable).
+-   Cleans up the archive based on retention (`RetentionDays`), with protection against deleting freshly imported files when the device clock resets.

 ## Requirements